Civilian Public Service: Types of work

 The first Civilian Public Service projects were in rural areas where the men performed tasks related to soil conservation, agriculture and forestry.
 Later men were assigned to projects in cities where they worked in hospitals, psychiatric wards, and university research centers (as test subjects at times).

 Soil conservation and agriculture

 Anticipating the rural background of most men, the initial camps provided soil conservation and farming-related projects.
 By August 1945, 550 men worked on dairy farms and with milk testing.
 Labor-intensive farming operations like dairies were short of workers and accepted COs to help fill the gap.
 Men assigned to the Bureau of Reclamation built contours to prevent soil erosion, constructed 164 reservoirs and 249 dams.
 A sixth of all CPS work was performed in this area.

-Members of Conscientious Objectors camp demonstrating "one-lick method" of fire line building for Forest Service Reserves.
+Members of Conscientious Objectors camp demonstrating the "one-lick method" of fire line building for Forest Service Reserves.
 Larch Mountain.